The Guidance Tag

 Extracts file-specific guidance

-When a file contains a @guidance: block, the reviewer extracts that text and returns it to Ghostwriter for processing.
+When a supported file contains a @guidance: block, the reviewer reads that guidance and returns it for processing.
+This allows each file to describe its own processing rules.

-The processor also supports cleanup of temporary guided-processing input log files when they are no longer needed.
+After processing, the system can remove temporary guided-processing log files when they are no longer needed.

-- in a Markdown file, guidance is usually placed inside an HTML comment,
+For example, in a Markdown file the guidance is typically placed inside an HTML comment.

 Practical usage

-You can use guidance tags in documentation, source files, tests, and other supported project files.
+You can use guidance tags in documentation, source files, test files, and other supported project files.

 Step-by-step example

-1. Choose the file you want to guide
+1. Choose the file you want to process

 Example file: